rupesh40/istio-grpc-using-minikube/README.md

 After executing all above commands successfully, we have finally setup the istio on local machine and executed gRPC example on it.

-note : If you encounter any error then feel free to mail me on "rupeshspund@gmail.com"